brentreeves/blee-team/README.md

 15,400 partitions of the sample class found: 184 unlimited, 108 / 116 / 157 at
 team gaps of 2 / 4 / 6, and 71 under the 3× member cap.

-Restarts default to 120 here rather than the Python tool's 50: JavaScript runs this search about 15× faster, and 120 is what reliably reaches the optimum on the tightest case (team gap 4) while still finishing in under a second.